superedriver/web_router/README.md

 end
 ```

-2. Create new application and configure it with block of routes
+* Create new application and configure it with block of routes
-Available HTTP methods: get, post, put, delete
+Available HTTP methods: get, post, put, delete.

 You can configure routs using controller`s methods or Rack Applications

 ```ruby